SEARCH RFS:

 A chromium picolinate supplement combines the hard-to-absorb trace mineral chromium with three picolinic acid molecules to enhance absorption.

 Chromium GTF stands for “Glucose Tolerance Factor.”
 It’s the name given to the form of trivalent chromium isolated from yeast.
 Nowadays, many supplement companies use GTF on their labels for marketing.
+The GTF was first discussed in the early 50’s after they determined that chromium (III) was likely part of a complex – the GTF.

 Both forms are effective and support healthy glucose metabolism.